Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Galactic millisecond pulsar binary population

 where $P_\mathrm{orb}$ is the binary orbital period.
 For Population I stars, the coefficients are $a = 4.50$, $b = 1.2 \times 10^5$~days, and $c = 0.120$.
 The mass of He~WDs typically lies between $0.15$ and $0.45$\,M$_\odot$.
 The slope of the relation flattens slightly at the lowest masses, as shown in a more recent work by \citet{Istrate2014AA}.

-To better understand the observed MSP population, we select all millisecond radio pulsars from the ATNF pulsar catalogue.
-We select sources using the commonly adopted definition with $P_{\rm s} < 30$\,ms and $\dot{P}_{\rm s} < 10^{-19}$\,s/s.
-We also retrieve information about associations with globular clusters and the presence of $\gamma$-ray emission.
-The resulting distribution of orbital periods and companion masses is shown in the top panel of Figure~\ref{fig:orbital_periods}.
-The MSPs fall broadly into two groups: (1) binaries with He~WD companions that follow the \citet{TaurisSavonije1999AA} relation (red solid line), and (2) binaries with low-mass companions—including systems that are the products of UCXB evolution, redbacks, and black widows.
-The ATNF catalogue also includes some MSPs likely formed through a common-envelope channel with CO~WD companions, as well as rare systems in which MSPs are paired with NSs (i.e. those with companion masses $> 0.5$\,M$_\odot$ in Figure~\ref{fig:orbital_periods}).
+To better understand the observed MSP population, we selected all millisecond radio pulsars from the ATNF pulsar catalogue.
+We selected sources using the commonly adopted definition with $P_{\rm s} < 30$\,ms and $\dot{P}_{\rm s} < 10^{-19}$\,s/s.
+We also retrieved information about associations with globular clusters and the presence of the $\gamma$-ray emission.
+The resulting distribution of orbital periods and companion masses is shown in Fig.~\ref{fig:orbital_periods}.
+The MSPs fall broadly into two groups: (1) binaries with He~WD companions that follow the \citet{TaurisSavonije1999AA} relation (solid red line) and (2) binaries with low-mass companions—including systems that are the products of UCXB evolution, redbacks, and black widows.
+The ATNF catalogue also includes some MSPs likely formed through a common-envelope channel with CO~WD companions, as well as rare systems in which MSPs are paired with NSs (i.e. those with companion masses $> 0.5$\,M$_\odot$ in Fig.~\ref{fig:orbital_periods}).
 Importantly, these latter systems are only partially recycled, meaning they have longer spin periods and higher magnetic fields.
 As a result, their spin-down luminosities are typically too low to produce detectable $\gamma$-ray emission, and these pulsars are therefore not seen as $\gamma$-ray sources.
 Nevertheless, some of them may be prominent gravitational-wave sources because of their larger component masses.